Visit and tour of Colorado Provençal via the ridges (official route)

 14. S/E : km 12.18 - alt.
 372 m - Colorado car park

-The Colorado Provençal in Rustrel is a private site listed as a historic natural monument.
-The Belvedere trail winds its way through the former open-cast ochre quarries, which were mined from the 19th to the 20th century.
-The Colorado de Rustrel Association manages this tourist site, which is subject to visitor regulations.
+The Colorado Provençal in Rustrel is a private site classified as a natural monument of historical interest.
+The Belvédères trail winds its way through former open-air ochre quarries that were exploited fromthe 19th tothe 20th century.
+The Colorado de Rustrel Association manages this tourist site, which is subject to visiting instructions.

-Entrance fee for pedestrians includes a leaflet with a map of the two trails and the activation code for a mobile discovery app to find out all about the site's industrial history, ochre mining, geology, fauna and flora.
+Pedestrian admission fee includes a leaflet with a map of the two trails, the history of ochre, and the activation code for a mobile discovery app to learn all about the site's industrial history, ochre mining, geology, fauna and flora.

-For times, prices and conditions of access for the day: visit www.coloradoprovencal.fr
+For opening hours, prices and conditions of access for the day, visit https://www.coloradoprovencal.fr

 Voice server: 04 90 75 04 87.

-Off-season is best, as the site is very busy, or come as soon as it opens in the morning.
-In July and August: the forest is subject to the Vaucluse prefectoral decree due to the risk of fire ( https://www.risque-prevention-incendie.f... and the Colorado website).
+It is best to visit during the off-season as the site is very busy, or come as soon as it opens in the morning.
+In July and August: the forest is subject to a Vaucluse prefectural decree due to the risk of fire: https://www.risque-prevention-incendie.f... and the Colorado website).

-Please note: the Colorado Provençal site is under surveillance, and visitors must follow the instructions and the direction of the paths.
+Please note: the Colorado Provençal site is monitored, and visitors must follow the instructions and stay on the marked trails.

-The land crossed by the hiking routes is private property, so please respect it and do not leave the marked paths (risk of cliff falls and landslides).
+The land crossed by the hiking trails is private property.
+Please respect it and do not stray from the marked trails (risk of falling cliffs and landslides).

 The GR® and PR® markings are the intellectual property of the Fédération Française de Randonnée Pédestre.